The first name of this blog was Cad ar a bhfuilim ag smaoineamh ar maidin? – Irish meaning “What am I thinking about this morning?”

 This blog started as a record of many things, but during the summer and early fall of 2011 it was the record of my sabbatical in Scotland, England, and Ireland.

-I am the Rev. Dr. Charles Eric Funston, a priest of the Episcopal Church and rector of St. Paul’s Episcopal Church in Medina, Ohio.
+I am the Rev. Dr. Charles Eric Funston, a retired priest of the Episcopal Church, having last served as rector of St. Paul’s Episcopal Church in Medina, Ohio, which I left at the end of 2018.
 I was ordained a priest on June 21, 1991.
 I served two years as Assistant Rector of Christ Church Episcopal, Las Vegas, Nevada, and was then Rector of St. Francis of Assisi Episcopal Church, Stilwell, Kansas.
 On June 1, 2003, I became Rector of St. Paul’s Parish.
 After 20 years in parish ministry, I took my first sabbatical.

 In a nutshell, here’s what I did ….